adorsys/xs2a/doc/usecases/Payment_confirmation_demo.md

    **Wrong TAN number**

-   * Open url http://localhost:28080/tpp/product/index.html.
-You should see "TPP demo" page with four different products to buy.
+  * You can find TPP demo start page inside the project by path '/tpp-demo/index.html'.
+You can run it in your browser locally.
+When page is open you should see "TPP demo" page with four different products to buy.
+    This demo contains hardcoded account number with IBAN (for debtor IBAN is `DE89370400440532013002` and for creditor IBAN is `DE89370400440532013000`).
+    Please create a PSU Objects with accounts included hardcoded IBANs and an e-mail address you can access (to check incoming TANs) on a mock server.

    * Choose one of the product and press "Buy now".

    * You will be redirected to the login page.
 Enter the credentials for your keycloak user.
 By default it is `aspsp` for login and `zzz` for password.